INFORMSJoC/2021.0283/README.md

 # Benchmarking Instances Generator for Aircraft Conflict Resolution
 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on the paper
 "Aircraft conflict resolution: A benchmark generator" by  M. Pelegrín and M. Cerulli.

 # Cite